 |B.M.T.
 Coordinator||E-782||(514) 340-8222 x 4329|

-You will find helpul information regarding your first visit to the oncology clinic on the link below
+You will find helpful information regarding your first visit to the oncology clinic in the Tip sheet for patients.

 The Health Services Team